ansible/ansible/docsite/rst/guide_docker.rst

 Here's what you can define in docker_inventory.yml:

+    defaults
-  * defaults: Defines a default connection.
+        Defines a default connection.
 Defaults will be taken from this and applied to any values not provided for a host defined in the hosts list.

+    hosts
-  * hosts: If you wish to get inventory from more than one Docker host, define a hosts list.
+        If you wish to get inventory from more than one Docker host, define a hosts list.

 For the default host and each host in the hosts list define the following attributes: